randomfox/PyCubix/README.md

 - `scramble = <list_of_faces_to_be_rotated>`: Scramble the cube with a given algorithm/list of moves.
 It practically works as the rotate_face command, but the cube is reset first and then the faces are rotated INSTANTLY (within the same frame), meaning that the the face rotations are not being shown/animated/tweened.
 Example: `scramble = R U R' U'`
 - `set_color_orientation = <list_of_face_to_color_mappings>`.
 Apply a color (blue, red, yellow, green, orange, white) to a face (front, right, up, back, left, down).
 Example: `set_color_orientation = front:blue, back:green, left:red, right:orange, up:white, down:yellow`

+## What else?

+### List of known notations

+- F F' F2
+- B B' B2
+- U U' U2
+- D D' D2
+- L L' L2
+- R R' R2

+Wide movements (like Fw) as well as M, E, S, x, y, z are not supported at the moment.

 ## Tested on the following systems
 - Ubuntu 18.04
 - Raspberry Pi